SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 minutes.

-Examine the following listing which is a complete runnable Python script, except for the line numbers.
+Examine the following listing which is a complete runnable Python script.
 We use comments to divide the script up into sections.
 This makes for clarity later when the programs get more complicated.
 At #1 is a normal Python documentation string; #2 imports the SimPy simulation code.

 .. index::
    pair: PEM; Process Execution Method